-2. Distribution: All facilities or persons shall provide written copies of the monitoring plan for distribution to the appropriate town halls, town libraries, the Department and Health.
-The facilities or persons shall also provide an electronic copy of the monitoring plan to the Department and Health to facilitate distribution and for publication on the Department and Health websites.
+2. Distribution: All facilities or persons shall provide written copies of the monitoring plan for distribution to the appropriate town halls, town libraries, and RIDEM and the Department of Health.
+The facilities or persons shall also provide an electronic copy of the monitoring plan to RIDEM and the Department of Health to facilitate distribution and for publication on RIDEM and the Department of Health websites.
 Each facility or person shall pay for the costs of distribution, public notice, and stenographic services associated with the public notice and hearing procedures for their facility.

 3. Petitions and Appeals: Petitions and appeals shall be submitted in accordance with the Administrative Procedures Act, R.I.
 Gen. Laws § 42- 35-1 et seq.

 F. Offsite Monitoring Plan Requirements: The Offsite monitoring plan shall address, but may not be limited to, the requirements set forth below.

 a.
 The development and implementation of offsite monitoring will be in accordance with the R.I.
 Gen. Laws § 23-18.9-14.